Looking to stay at the best Cabo San Lucas luxury resort? Not sure where to start when it comes to sorting through all the luxury hotels in Los Cabos?

 1. Waldorf Astoria Los Cabos Pedregal

-The Waldorf Astoria is synomious with luxury and this mountainside resort is no exception!
+The Waldorf Astoria is synonymous with luxury and this mountainside resort is no exception!
 Guests enter via a dramatic tunnel, an infinity pool blends seamlessly into the horizon, and the ocean is never out of view.

-The property feels more like a Mediterranean village than a hotel and the property has 115 rooms which feature locally-made ceramics, fireplaces, and private plunge pools, not to mention staggering ocean vistas and complimentary tequila delivered straight to your door.
+The property feels more like a Mediterranean village than a hotel and the property has 115 rooms that feature locally-made ceramics, fireplaces, and private plunge pools, not to mention staggering ocean vistas and complimentary tequila delivered straight to your door.

 The Champagne Terrace is a perfect prelude to what awaits at El Farallon, the open-air seafood restaurant cantilevered over the cliffside where live music accompanies your meal.

 The Waldorf is definitely one of the best Cabo San Lucas Luxury Resorts

 Photo Credit: Waldorf Astoria

 The adults-only Marquis Los Cabos is a member of The Leading Hotels of the World—the all-white, open-air space features deep archways that perfectly frame the turquoise waters beyond.